 Business, as we know it, is coming to a crossroads.
 Technological advances are happening faster than ever.
-Today, 10 billion of an estimated 1.5 trillion objects in the world are connected.
-That means 99% of the physical objects we use on a daily basis are unconnected.
-By 2020, it’s expected 26 billion items will be connected through technology.
-Separately, freelance workers (mostly Millennials) are expected to make up 40% of the workforce by 2020.
+In 2020, it’s expected that 26 billion items will be connected through technology (Internet of Things).
+Separately, freelance workers (mostly Millennials) are expected to make up 40% of the workforce.
 Are we ready for these changes?

-- Stop worrying about it!
+- Stop worrying about the future!
 If you are a business owner, focusing too much on the future means taking your eyes off the present.
 It is important to know where you want to go with your company and how you plan on getting there.
 This process is looking at your business from the clouds.
-From your 20,000 feet view, you can see well into the future, spying the opportunities and obstacles.
+At 20,000 feet, you can see well into the future, spying the opportunities and obstacles.
 However, at some point, you need to get back to earth, delving into the weeds of your business and deal with the daily and weekly issues affecting it.
 If you become paralyzed by your view of the future and get stuck in the clouds, it will be only a matter of time before the present runs your business into the ground.

-- Chart where will your company be in 2020.
+- Be Proactive!
+Chart where you want your company to be at the end of 2020.
 Are your long-term goals still the same?
 Even if you change the means (new technology and big data) to your end (specific business goal), if your goals haven’t changed then it’s still the same end!
 Don’t let shiny new bells and whistles distract you from achieving your goals.
-In my conversations with entrepreneurs since the conference, I’ve asked all of them two critical questions: First, does having access to substantially more information about your customers measurably strengthen your relationship with them?
-Second, are you willing to commit (and do you have) the necessary resources to meet the requirements for your #NewWayToWork?
-The answers to these two questions will help guide you to your the appropriate destination in 2020.
+In my conversations with entrepreneurs, I ask all of them two critical questions: First, does having access to substantially more information about your customers measurably strengthen your relationship with them?
+Second, are you willing to commit (and do you have) the necessary resources to meet the requirements for your company’s goals in 2020?
+The answers to these two questions will help guide your business going forward.

 Photo courtesy Thinkstock